mpyrozhok/learnyousomeerlang_ru/README.md

 learnyousomeerlang_ru
 =====================

-Translating "Learn You Some Erlang For Great Good" into russian
+Translating "Learn You Some Erlang For Great Good" into Russian